NFREC-Liao-Lab/MicroFisher/microfisher_package/README.md

 ```

 #### Different combing mode
+- weighted: normalised by the total number of reads, and
+    minimum length used in centrifuge (--cent_length), and the average
+    length of the database (--db_length).
 - boolean: Present or absent of the taxa (optional: --min_overlap).
 - raw: sum of the number of reads.
-- weighted: normalised by the total number of reads.
-- weighted_centlength: normalised by the total number of reads and minimum
-    length used in centrifuge (--cent_length).
-- weighted_centlength_dblen: normalised by the total number of reads, and
-    minimum length used in centrifuge (--cent_length), and the average
-    length of the database (--db_length).